Vaitape: Climate

-Most rainfall occurs during the summer months (November to April) and is accompanied by high humidity.
+Most rainfall occurs during the winter months (November to April) and is accompanied by high humidity.

 Transportation

 Bora Bora Airport is an airport outside Vaitape on Motu Mute on the northern part of Bora Bora.
 Small boats leave the mainland and go across the Bora Bora Lagoon.
 Several ferries leave Bora Bora and sail to Tahiti and Moorea.
 Some of these ferries are the Aremeti ferry and the Moorea ferry.
 Uturoa has a few ferries coming into Vaitape.

 Air

 Bora Bora Airport serves the island of Bora Bora.
 The airport serves as a stopover en route for other destinations in French Polynesia.
-Although the airport is regularly used by private jets bringing guests to the island, Air Tahiti is the only regular airline available to the general public.
-If residents want to make an international flight, they would have to take Air Tahiti to Faa'a International Airport, which is located in Faaa, Tahiti, and is the only airport in French Polynesia that serves international flights.
+Although the airport is regularly used by private jets bringing guests to the island, Air Tahiti and Air Moana are the only regular airlines available to the general public.
+If residents want to make an international flight, they would have to take Air Tahiti or Air Moana to Faa'a International Airport, which is located in Faaa, Tahiti, and is the only airport in French Polynesia that serves international flights.